Post-Master Nurse Practitioner Diploma (PMNP)

 Please review important information below prior to submitting your application.

-- If you are a first-time applicant, click Create an Account to begin your application.
+• First-time applicants, click create an account to begin your application.
 You will receive a verification code via email.
 Enter your verification code and create a password for your account.
-Once account is created, you may save and return to the application at any point in the process.

 Letter of Intent

-(1) In 200 words please describe how your previous health studies and clinical experiences have led you to pursue the NP program and influenced your choice of clinical focus (ie. Adult or Primary Health Care – Global Health).
+• In 200 words describe how your previous health studies and clinical experiences have led you to pursue the NP program.

-(2) In 200 words please describe your short and long-term career objectives and how they will be advanced by the Nurse Practitioner program.
+• In 200 words describe your short and long-term career objectives and how they will be advanced by the Nurse Practitioner program.

-(3) In 200 words please outline what you hope to gain from your clinical placements.
+• In 200 words outline what you hope to gain from your clinical placements.

 Curriculum Vitae